 The article below explains when and how to use copy, images, and videos on your website.
 We hope that you will find it helpful.

-Due to the current COVID situation and the cautions required for in-person contact, most consumers are turning online for information, research, and sales.
+Due to the past COVID situation and the cautions required for in-person contact, most consumers are turning online for information, research, and sales.

 Having an engaging website requires having a variety of media available to keep consumers’ attention while browsing information topics, product information, and content.